Tropicamide is used to make the pupil larger to easily examine the inside of the eyeball.

 - Close your eyes and blink a few times to ensure that your eye is covered by the medicine.

-- Gently press on the inner corner of your eyelid for 2 to 3 minutes to prevent the medicine to be drained into the nose or throat.
+- Gently press on the inner corner of your eyelid for 2 or 3 minutes to prevent the medicine to be drained into the nose or throat.

 - Wipe any excess liquid from your face with a clean tissue.